jansenm/ansible-jenkins-roles/doc/roles/jenkins/configure.rst

    :param authorization_strategy:
          Authorization strategy to configure (default: *jenkins_default_authorization_strategy*)

+   :param users: A list of users to create.
+Read the comments below.

    :param admin_email: Admin email address.
    :param url: Jenkins url.

-   :param users: A list of users to create.
-Read the comments below.

-   *authentication_strategy*

-   Currently implemented are the following strategies.
+   **Authentication**

+   Set *authentication_strategy* to one of the following values.

+   Jenkins' own user database
       hudson_private
-     TODO
+   Disable Security
       no_authentication
-     TODO

-   **authorization_strategy**

-   Currently implemented are the following strategies.
+   LDAP
+      not yet implemented
+   Unix user/group database
+      not yet implemented

+   **Authorization**

+   Set *authorization_strategy* to one of the following values.

+   Anyone can do anything
+      no_authorization
+   Logged-in user can do anything
       full_control_once_logged_in
-     TODO
+   Matrix-based security
       global_matrix
-     TODO
-   no_authorization
-     TODO
+   Project-base Matrix Authorization Strategy
       project_matrix
-     TODO

-   **users**
+   **Permissions**

+   Jenkins permissions have string presentation.
+They consist of <group>.<permission>.

+   These are the group names for some permissions.
+The given category is from jenkins *Configure Global Sercurity* Page.
+   To give a permission just append the permission to the group (eg. hudson.model.Hudson.Administer).
+In doubt configure the permission manually apply and check the :file:`jenkins/config.xml` file in :envvar:`JENKINS_HOME`

+   Overall
+      hudson.model.Hudson
+   Credentials
+      com.cloudbees.plugins.credentials.CredentialsProvider
+   Slave
+      hudson.model.Computer
+   Job
+      hudson.model.Item
+   Run
+      hudson.model.Run
+   View
+      hudson.model.View
+   SCM
+      hudson.scm.SCM

+   **Users**

-   A List of hashes to define the users we should create.
+   If set *users* is expected to be a list of hashes to define the users to create.

+   Only the authentication strategy *hudson_private* support creating users in jenkins.

+   Only for authorization strategy *project_matrix* and *global_matrix* permissions are configurable.
+Authentication strategy does not matter for permissions.
+Unless its *no_authentication*.

+   The password will never be changed if the user already exists.

+   Example configuration:

    .. code-block:: yaml